You probably have a lock of some sort on your phone to keep it secure.

 We like AppLock because in addition to a passcode, it can enable fingerprint locking as a way of protecting individual apps.
 It also offers a cleaner that can free up storage space on your phone.

 There is a battery saver within it that can help you save power and extend your battery life, a cooler to keep your phone’s CPU at a safe temperature and a booster to improve your phone’s speed.
-Tap or click here to learn about other ways of increasing your Android phone’s speed.
+Tap or click for other ways of increasing your Android phone’s speed.

 Other app lockers don’t always come with these extra features, which is why we prefer AppLock.
 But if you want to lock apps to be more productive or more secure, and you don’t need bells and whistles, we have other apps we like as well: